 The concept of creative computing has existed for some time but is only just starting to evolve into a recognised mainstream discipline within computer science.
-As of 2016, there is a journal (IJCrC n.d.), conference (ISCC n.d.) and several undergraduate courses dedicated to creative computing3.
+As of 2016, there is a journal (IJCrC n.d.), conference (ISCC n.d.) and several undergraduate courses dedicated to creative computing.
 Computational creativity, on the other hand, has emerged as a field within AI research and

-3Courses (in the UK) are offered by Bath Spa University, University of the Creative Arts, Ed-
+&lt;sup>3Courses (in the UK) are offered by Bath Spa University, University of the Creative Arts, Ed-

 Perhaps a good example of creative computing is the International Obfuscated C Code Contest (Broukhis, Cooper and Noll n.d.).
 The competition revolves around writing compilable/runnable code, while visually appearing as obfuscated as possible.
 They value unusuality, obscurity and creativity but expect contestants to follow the strict rules and constraints of the C programming language.
 Obfuscation in itself isn't necessarily the hallmark of creative computing but it is one possible use-case.
-See the example competition entry shown on page 24.
+See the example competition entry shown on page 20.

-Examples of computational creativity are Simon Colton's Painting Fool (n.d.) or Harold Cohen's AARON (AARON n.d.); both are computer programs that paint pictures.
-Kurzweil's Cybernetic Poet (Cybernetic Poet 2001) is a classic example of a program that produces poetry.
+Examples of computational creativity are Simon Colton's Painting Fool (n.d.) or Harold Cohen's AARON (Learn about AARON's history n.d.); both are computer programs that paint pictures.
+Kurzweil's Cybernetic Poet (Ray Kurzweil's Cybernetic Poet 2001) is a classic example of a program that produces poetry.